 1. Focus on what your guests can see:

 Take your windows for instance.
 If you don’t have time to clean all of them, then just clean the ones in your entertaining areas.
-Since your guests will probably use the front door, focus on the windows around the door.
+Since your holiday guests will probably use the front door, focus on the windows around the door.
 Don’t be stressed if that’s all you have time for…but maybe sweep the porch while you are at it, though.

 Don’t waste your time organizing those out-of-the-way places like your upstairs bedroom closets.
 You will have plenty of time to clean your closet in dreary old January when you realize half your clothes don’t fit because you indulged too much over the holidays!
 No one should be upstairs anyway.
 Do you really want Aunt Millie snooping around and asking why you aren’t displaying that muli-colored afghan she crocheted for you 20 years ago?
 I don’t think so…